 By all indications, these laws are working.
 Between 1976 and 2010 there was a 90% increase in the time special ed students spent in general ed classrooms.
 Today, more than 62% of children with special needs are in gen ed classrooms for 80% or more of their school day.

 That’s a good thing.
 Studies show inclusion creates well-rounded individuals and strong learning environments for everyone.
 That’s special needs students and their typically-enabled peers alike.
-Without the appropriate supports, however, special needs children in gen ed classrooms can end up frustrated and lacking motivation unmotivated.
+Without the appropriate supports, however, special needs children in gen ed classrooms can end up frustrated and lacking motivation.

-Not to mention falling behind academically.
+Not to mention they can fall behind academically.
 Educational technology can decrease frustration and increase success in just about every learning area.
 It can be a vital part of enabling special ed students to interact with peers.
 Engage with teachers.
 Develop confidence.
 And build academic understanding.

 Many schools offer 1:1 computing.
 In 2017 half of all teachers said that their students each had a computing device.
 Today, the percentage of students with an iPad, laptop or Chromebook is clearly higher.
 And over 70% of U.S. classrooms were expected to have an interactive display by 2019.